 PTR Record

 The PTR record, or pointer record, is the opposite of an A record.
-It maps an IP address to a domain name.
+It maps an IP address to a domain name (Reverse DNS).
 PTR records are commonly used in email systems to verify that the sender’s domain matches their IP address.
 Internet Service Providers (ISPs) often require their customers to set up PTR records for their email servers to prevent spam and improve email deliverability.

 NS Record